SyneRyder - who am i?

 Trivia about the name Kohan

-Kohan is more common as a surname.
-Sometimes I'm contacted by people named Kohan, and for a while I corresponded with Mauricio Kohan who lives in Santiago.
+Kohan is much more common as a surname.
+Occasionally I'm contacted by other people who share the name (and who probably read this page!)
+For a while I corresponded with Mauricio Kohan, who lives in Santiago.

 I have heard just about every Kohan the Barbarian or Kohan the Librarian joke you care to think of.
-I'm not as muscular as Arnold Schwarzenegger - get over it!
-But I have joined a gym and I do have a personal trainer....
+I'm not as muscular as Arnold Schwarzenegger, though I have joined a gym and I do have a personal trainer....

 Koan is also the name of a computer program that generates ambient electronic music.
 It is a favourite program of Brian Eno, the producer of U2.
 I have played with the program a little, but I only ever wrote one instrumental composition using the program and I have subsequently lost the recordings I made.